Evidence of transverse polarization of $\Xi^0$ hyperon in $\psi(3686)\rightarrow\Xi^0\bar{\Xi}^0$

 In summary, we report an evidence of spin polarization of the $\Xi^0$ hyperon for the first time and the branching fraction measurement for $\psi(3686) \rightarrow \Xi^0\Bar{\Xi}^0$ using $(2.712 \pm 0.014) \times 10^9$ $\psi(3686)$ events collected with the BESIII detector achieves improved precision over the previous measurements~\cite{BESIII:2023lkg,BESIII:2016nix}.
-The relative phase of the psionic form factors~\cite{Faldt:2017kgy} and the branching fraction are measured to be $\Delta\Phi = (0.257 \pm 0.061 \pm 0.010)$ rad, which is found to differ from zero with a significance of $4.4\sigma$, and ${\cal{B}}= (2.59 \pm 0.02 \pm 0.15)\times 10^{-4}$, which is determined with improved precision, respectively.
-Here, it is found that the $\Delta \Phi$ in $\psi(3686)$ decay is obviously different from the one in $J/\psi$ decay ($\Delta \Phi = 1.168 \pm 0.019 \pm 0.018$ rad)~\cite{BESIII:2023drj}, which could be due to the energy dependence and requires more investigations in theoretical aspects.
+The relative phase of the psionic form factors~\cite{Faldt:2017kgy} and the branching fraction are measured to be $\Delta\Phi = (0.257 \pm 0.061 \pm 0.010)$ rad, which is found to differ from zero with a significance of $4.4\sigma$, and ${\cal{B}}= (2.59 \pm 0.02 \pm 0.15)\times 10^{-4}$, which is determined with improved precision, and consistent with the previous BESIII measurement~\cite{BESIII:2016nix} within the uncertainty of $1\sigma$.
+The previous result~\cite{BESIII:2016nix} was based on only a subsample of the data used in the present analysis, and the different tagging and reconstruction strategies introduce systematic uncertainties from different sources.
+Therefore, the two results can be treated as essentially uncorrelated.
+Also, it is found that the $\Delta \Phi$ in $\psi(3686)$ decay is obviously different from the one in $J/\psi$ decay ($\Delta \Phi = (1.168 \pm 0.019 \pm 0.018)$ rad)~\cite{BESIII:2023drj}, which could be due to the energy dependence and requires more investigations in theoretical aspects.
 However, both decays in the $\Xi^0$ sector give the same sign for $\Delta\Phi$, which is different from the one observed in the $\Sigma$ hyperon sector.
 Spin-1/2 hyperons produced in a hypreon-antihyperon pair can have either the same or opposite helicity.
-In this study, the nonvanishing $\Delta\Phi$, representing the relative phase between the helicity transition amplitudes, is found to be nonzero, indicating coherent contributions from both $S$- and $D$-wave amplitudes to $\Xi^0\bar\Xi^0$ production, which also results in a transverse polarization of the $\Xi^0$ hyperon in $\psi(3686)$ decays.
-Besides, the angular distribution parameter for the $\psi(3686) \rightarrow \Xi^0\bar{\Xi}^0$ decay and the weak decay parameters of $\Xi^0$ and $\bar\Xi^0$ are measured with higher precision and in good agreement with the previous BESIII measurements~\cite{BESIII:2016nix,BESIII:2023lkg,BESIII:2023drj}.
+In this study, the nonvanishing $\Delta\Phi$, representing the relative phase between the helicity transition amplitudes, is found to be nonzero, indicating a transverse polarization of the $\Xi^0$ hyperon in $\psi(3686)$ decays.
+Besides, the angular distribution parameter for the $\psi(3686) \rightarrow \Xi^0\bar{\Xi}^0$ decay and the weak decay parameters of $\Xi^0$ and $\bar\Xi^0$ are measured with higher precision than those reported in Ref.~\cite{BESIII:2023lkg} and are in good agreement with the previous BESIII measurements~\cite{BESIII:2016nix,BESIII:2023lkg,BESIII:2023drj}.